SergiJuanola/Toolbox/README.md

 ##Tools

+Toolbox includes a lot of useful tools and examples of classes you can use to create your own ones.
+The most important ones are:

 ###Dice

 `Dice` works just like a regular dice.
 With `Dice` you can create a randomizer from a number to another and roll it as much as you want.
 It will pop random integer numbers, and even skip some of them by defining a `step`.